hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 - All state information is fully encrypted at rest, where each object is encrypted with a unique encryption key.
 ---
-name: tfc-variables
+name: hcp-terraform-variables
 class: col-2, minimal-list
 # Deployment Variables

-- Terraform Cloud supports a global scope with **variable sets**.
+- HCP Terraform supports a global scope with **variable sets**.
 These can be exposed globaly or to select workspaces

-- Terraform Cloud workspaces use local variables - may override variable sets
+- HCP Terraform workspaces use local variables - may override variable sets

 - Variable subsets include
   <table>